County applying for grant to help development of 32-acre park

 While the grant would not cover the total cost of the project, listed as $2.5 million, it would go a long way in bringing the project to full funding.
 According to Furman, $1.2 million has already been funded and the rest is either in progress or being applied for.

-Unlike many grants, the grant the county is applying for does not require any financial matching, but does require a special public meeting.
+Unlike many grants, the grant for which the county is applying does not require any financial matching but does require a special public meeting.
 The board approved the application process and set the meeting for Tuesday, April 19 at 5 p.m., just before their scheduled meeting on that day.

 Furman also presented the board with a proposed contract for the Watauga Economic Development Commission from WRAL Digital Solutions, a Raleigh-based digital advertising arm of news station WRAL.